Low-temperature Sampling on Sparse Random Graphs: Weak spatial mixing within the ordered phase

 \begin{observation} Let \(F\in\Omega^\ord_C\), \(v\in V_C\) and \(\gamma\in\Gamma^\ord_v(F)\).
 Then \(E_\out(\gamma)\supseteq E_G(\Vin,\overline\Vin) \setminus E_G(v,\Vin)\), and hence \(e_\out(\gamma) \geq |E_G(\Vin, \overline{\Vin})| - |E_G(v,\Vin)|\). \end{observation}

-We next use that whp \(G\) is 1-treelike (see Lemma~\ref{lem:G-1-treelike}), i.e. that for all \(d\) large enough, whp any radius-\(\tfrac{\log n}{d}\) ball in \(G\) (and thus in \(C\)) can be made into a tree by removing at most a single edge, to show that \(E_G(v,\Vin)\) accounts for a small fraction of edges going from \(\Vin\). \begin{lemma} For all real $d$ large enough, whp over \(G\sim\G(n,d/n)\) the following holds.
+We next use that w.h.p. \(G\) is 1-treelike (see Lemma~\ref{lem:G-1-treelike}), i.e. that for all \(d\) large enough, w.h.p. any radius-\(\tfrac{\log n}{d}\) ball in \(G\) (and thus in \(C\)) can be made into a tree by removing at most a single edge, to show that \(E_G(v,\Vin)\) accounts for a small fraction of edges going from \(\Vin\). \begin{lemma} For all real $d$ large enough, w.h.p. over \(G\sim\G(n,d/n)\) the following holds.
 For any \(v\in V_G\) and for any connected subset \(S\subseteq V_G\) that doesn't contain~$v$, $ |E_G(v,S)| \leq 2 + \frac{d|S|}{\log n}.$ \end{lemma} \begin{proof} Let $r$ denote $\tfrac{\log n}{d}$.
-By Lemma~\ref{lem:G-1-treelike}, for all $d$ sufficiently large, whp any radius-$r$ ball in \(G\) can be made into a tree by removing at most a single edge.
+By Lemma~\ref{lem:G-1-treelike}, for all $d$ sufficiently large, w.h.p. any radius-$r$ ball in \(G\) can be made into a tree by removing at most a single edge.
 Let \(v\in V_G\) be any vertex.
 If \(|E_G(v,S)|\leq 2\), we are done.
 So assume otherwise (which obviously implies that there is a neighbour of~$v$ in~$S$).

 Consider the radius-$r$ ball around \(v\) in the induced graph on \(S\cup\{v\}\), and denote it \(B\).
 Since \(B\) is a subgraph of a radius-$r$ ball in \(G\), there is an edge set \(\Ec\subseteq E_G(B)\) with \(|\Ec|\leq 1\), such that removing \(\Ec\) from \(B\) makes it a tree.